zhufucdev/CLand/README.md

-# Homework in Oct 6th
+# Homework on Oct 6th

 Evaluate the sum of `a + aa + aaa + ...`, where the last item summarized has `a` counting to `n` in each digit.